ARTICLE I - MEMBERSHIP

 SECTION 1.
 Regular Meetings.

 A regular meeting of the board of trustees shall be held, without notice other than this bylaw, immediately after and at the same place as the annual meeting of the members.
-A regular meeting of the board of trustees shall also be held monthly at such time and place in Keystone Heights, Clay County, Florida, as the board of trustees may provide by resolution.
+A regular meeting of the board of trustees shall also be held monthly at such time and place in Keystone Heights, Clay County, Florida or other designated location within a county served by the Cooperative, as the board of trustees may provide by resolution.
 Such regular monthly meetings may be held without notice other than such resolution fixing the time and place thereof.
+All meetings of the board of trustees at which official acts are to be taken shall be open to the membership.
+Members may attend all meetings of the board of trustees as provided by law.
+The board of trustees may adopt policies governing members’ appearances and participation at any such meetings.

 SECTION 2.
 Special Meetings.